 The single most costly – and sadly very common – outcome for a data team building decision support tools is to build things their stakeholders don’t want.
-In fact, this is the single most costly thing for any team.
-Everyone has seen it; a dashboard is useless or unusable, a Jupyter notebook is hard to decipher without a PhD in Physics; a dataset in BigQuery is claimed to be dangerously hard to work with.
-The project is delivered, the stakeholders who need to use it to make product decisions are underwhelmed, and the data team is demoralized by the reception.
+(In fact this is the single most costly thing for any team.)
+Everyone has seen it; a dashboard is useless or unusable, a Jupyter notebook is hard to decipher without a PhD in Physics; a derived table is claimed to be dangerously hard to work with.
+When teams are making these artifacts with the wrong mindset, the project ends up getting delivered, the stakeholders who need to use it to make product decisions are underwhelmed, and the data team is demoralized by the reception.
 But management ends up rewarding the people who complete the project, and the problem persists (not to mention there’s new code to maintain).
 And sadly, no one learns how to do better next time, because the reasons for everything turning out not-quite-right remain invisible.

 A few years ago I began to notice that those invisible reasons, when made explicit, tended to look more or less the same.
 When things go well, it's because the team had a small set of good "product" habits that motivated the data team to build stuff people actually might use.
 When they don't go well, those habits were absent.

 I find the "product" framing useful because these habits are easily learned from working with product managers, reading the PM literature, or working at a startup that has a strong product culture.
-(These habits also probably look a lot like your standard "agile dev chops".)
 Of course, data teams don’t usually have product managers, so it’s really on the shoulders of the data scientists, engineers, and managers who become project leads to fill in these critical "product"-shaped roles.

 So I thought I’d write something for my colleagues to make visible those habits as I’ve experienced them.
 I was able to boil them down to the five essential ones.
 Practicing them leads to projects that deliver internal stakeholder value more successfully, making everyone much happier.
 Think of them as complements to your team's data skills, not alternatives.
 They are: